CPUC Seal

 • Ensure reliability of the South Bay sub-area of the Greater Bay Area of the CAISO-controlled grid;

-• Support the provision of safe, reliable, and adequate electricity service to the PG&E and Silicon Valley Power (SVP) service territories;
+• Support the provision of safe, reliable, and adequate electricity service to the PG&E and SVP service territories; and

 • Facilitate the importation and use of renewable electricity to fulfill the State of California’s energy policies and goals by ensuring reliable operation of the grid.